Bangkok Landmarks and Temples - World Guide to Bangkok

 A stunning temple named after India's famous God of Dawn, Aruna, the Wat Arun can be found in the Thonburi city on the winding Mae Nam Chao Phraya River.
 The present building was constructed on the site of the 17th-century Wat Jaeng, a royal temple and palace, and was the last home of the iconic Emerald Buddha before it was moved to the Wat Phra Kaew, located across the river.
 The 82-metre / 269-foot 'prang' tower was built during the first part of the 19th century by both King Rama II and also King Rama III.

-Bangkok landmark open: daily - 08:30 to 17:30
+Open hours: daily - 08:30 to 17:30

-Bangkok Landmarks and Temples: Neilson Hays Library - 195 Suriwong Road, Bangkok, 10500, Thailand, TH
+Address: 195 Suriwong Road, Bangkok, 10500, Thailand, TH

 Tel: +66 02 233 1731